 IHG® Rewards Club Premier Credit Card’s best features:

-Let’s start with the basics: a good size chunk of bonus points for every $1 spent with a particular hotel brand is a pretty standard features of hotel credit cards.
+Let’s start with the basics: a good size chunk of bonus points for every $1 spent with a particular hotel brand is a pretty standard feature of hotel credit cards.
 Most competitor hotel groups have similar points structures.
 Same goes for the annual free night in one of IHG®’s hotels.
 These incentives are the price of admission for any hotel that wants to be competitive in the credit card market.

 However, a couple of things differentiate the IHG® Rewards Club Premier Credit Card.
 In particular, that free night when you redeem your rewards for a minimum four-night stay, the Global Entry or TSA Pre✓® fee credit, some bonus points for everyday purchases and the Platinum Elite Status offered to cardholders.
 Let’s take a closer look.

 When IHG® Rewards Club Premier Credit Card cardholders redeem points for at least a four-night stay, you’ll only be docked points for three of those nights and your fourth night will be free.
 That’s a highly unusual perk – most hotel rewards cards offer you a once-annually free night reward, but this card goes a step further and offers you that annual free night as well as a free night whenever you redeem for at least four nights in a row.
 The free reward night opportunities should more than offset the card’s annual fee.

 Further helping you offset the fee is the once-every-four-years reimbursement of up to $100 for your Global Entry or TSA Pre✓® application fee – a perk usually reserved for cards with much higher annual fees.